 Opening a bank account in Zambia

 While it is possible to open a bank account in Zambia, many expats maintain an account in their own country.
-If opening a local account, it may be safer and easier to use an international bank which has a branch in the country.
-The documents needed to open a bank account in Zambia include:
+If opening a local account, it may be safer and easier to use an international bank with a presence in the country.

 ATMS and credit cards

-There are plenty of ATMs in the main cities such as Lusaka and Livingstone, but almost none in the rural areas.
-Don’t count on a particular ATM working.
-It’s worth planning expenditure ahead of time because of this unreliability.
+There are plenty of ATMs in the main cities such as Lusaka and Livingstone, but very few in rural areas.
+Expats should consider carefully planning how much they're going to be spending ahead of time due to the unreliability of some ATMs.